-AESS 2 will generally be found in buildings where the expressed structure forms an important, integral part of the architectural design intent.
-The defining parameter of viewing distance greater than 6 metres will infer that you might find this sort of steel in high level roof or ceiling applications.
-For this reason you might be specifying AESS 2 steel for the distant components of your structure, and a higher grade of AESS for the low level elements of the structure.
-Just be sure that these are clearly marked on the drawing sets so that the treatments can be differentiated and the respective cost premiums separated out.
+AESS 2 will generally be found in buildings where the expressed structure forms an mportant, integral part of the architecural design intent.
+The defining parameter of viewing distance greater than 6 metres will infer that you might find this sort of steel in high-level roof or ceiling applications.
+For this reason you might be specifying AESS 2 steel for the distant components of the structure and a higher grade of AESS for the low-level elements of the structure.
+These should be clearly marked on the drawing sets so that the treatments can be differentiated and the respective cost premiums separated out.

-It will be more common to see W or HSS members specified for this category, rather than more industrial members such as OWSJ.
+will be more common to see W or HSS members specified for this category, rather than more industrial members such as OWSJ.
 This type of application may use a combination of bolted or welded connections.
-As the viewing distance is great, there is normally less concern about concealing the connection aspects of larger pieces to each other hence no hidden connections.
+As the viewing distance is great, there is normally less concern about concealing the connection aspects of larger pieces to each other - hence no hidden connections.